MSI Australia Privacy Statement

 4.7 In most cases, if you choose not to provide your Personal Information to us for the purposes set out in this Privacy Statement, or if we do not or are unable to collect the Personal Information we require, we may not be able to provide you with requested information, products or services, or to effectively conduct our relationship with you.

-5.2 We may use various technological methods from time to time to track the visiting patterns of individuals accessing our Website, including but not limited to the methods set out in this paragraph 5.
+5.3 We may also use various technological methods from time to time to track the visiting patterns of individuals accessing our Websites, including but not limited to the methods set out in this paragraph 5.

 Click Stream Data

 5.6 When you read, browse or download information from our Websites, we or our internet service provider may also collect information such as the date, time and duration of a visit, the pages accessed, the IP address of your computer, and any information downloaded.
 This information is used for statistical, reporting and website administration, maintenance and improvement purposes only and will not be used to identify you.
 However, in the event we experience an issue with our Websites we may utilise click stream data to identify you, the purpose of identification is solely to notify you of any messages or alerts you may have missed as a result of the incident we experienced.

 5.7 Our Websites may use ‘cookies’ from time to time.
 Cookies are small text files that are transferred to a user’s computer hard drive by a website for the purpose of storing information about a user’s identity, browser type or website visiting patterns.
 Cookies may be used on our Websites to monitor web traffic, for example the time of visit, pages visited and some system information about the type of computer being used.
 We use this information to enhance the content and services offered on our Websites.

 5.8 Cookies are sometimes also used to collect information about what pages you visit and the type of software you are using.
 If you access our Websites or click-through to one of our Websites from a link in an email we send you, a cookie may be downloaded onto your computer’s hard drive.